-These are just some of the substances that contemporary detergents contain.
-They may have proven to be effective in the general sense of cleaning, but they are not the best for washing baby bottles.
+Those are some of the substances that your conventional detergents contain.
+They may have proven to be effective in the general sense of cleaning, but they are just too harsh to wash your baby bottles with.

 When washing bottles, they should be properly emptied first.
 Then the bottles can be soaked in warm water for some minutes.
 This is to rinse out any extra particles or liquids that may be present.

-How Often Can You Wash Your Baby Bottle In The Dishwasher?
+How Often should You Wash Your Baby Bottle In The Dishwasher?

-One of the ways to do this is to regularly clean the dishwasher with a clean cloth and antiseptic, safe detergent, or hot water.
+One of the ways to do this is to regularly clean the dishwasher with a clean cloth, an antiseptic, bleach a safe detergent, and hot water.

-It would be time-consuming to do this before or after every wash.

-However, considering the sensitivity of the hygiene that should be the case with babies and that other things such as dishes and pots are most likely used in the same dishwasher, once a week would be appropriate.
+It might be time consuming but it’s worth it, considering how sensitive babies are, and that other things such as dishes and pots are most likely used in the same dishwasher, once a week would be appropriate.